-The Federal PLUS Program provides loans to parents of dependent students to attend college.
+The PLUS Program provides loans to parents of dependent students to attend college.
 PLUS borrowers do not have to demonstrate need, but are subject to a credit analysis by the lending institution.
 The parent applying for the loan must fill out a PLUS Master Promissory Note as well as a Loan Amount Request Form.
-Repayment of this loan must begin within 30 days of the time the loan is fully disbursed annually, or the borrower can contact the lender to request a deferment.
+Repayment of this loan must begin within 30 days of the time the loan is fully disbursed.
 The borrowing limit is the total cost of attendance, minus any financial aid being received.
-Applications for these loans are available from Student Academic & Financial Services or on your selected lender's Web site.
+Applications for these loans are available from Student Academic & Financial Services.